MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 ## Build service

-* Support for customizing your build definitions: secret variables, auto-incrementing of version number and build scripts
+* Support for customizing your build definitions: secret variables and build scripts
-* Carthage dependency manager support for iOS Objective C / Swift apps
-* Support for C#7 and new Visual Studio 2017 project types by moving from xbuild to msbuild for Xamarin apps
 * Improved code signing options for iOS apps, including automatic signing
 * Ability to automate running UI tests in the Test service after each successful build